Changes to the Co-operation Act

 The negotiation periods will be reduced by half.
 The minimum duration for change negotiations will be either three weeks or seven days, depending on the planned measures and the company's headcount.

-Furthermore, a new limit must be followed if the employer intends to terminate at least 10 employees due to redundancy.
+Further, a new limit must be followed if the employer intends to terminate at least ten employees due to redundancy.
 The employment relationship of an employee cannot end before 30 days after the date on which a negotiation proposal is submitted to the employment authority.
 This requirement applies whenever the negotiation requirement applies.

 The practice of continuous dialogue will be maintained in companies employing between 20 and 49 employees.
 However, the procedures related to the dialogue will be simplified significantly.